kschweiger/TDDIntroduction/markdown/Getting_started.md

 #### side effect
 Often looking at the return value is not the only thing a test need to check.
 A piece of code will often alter e.g. some class atribute.
 This is called a **side effect**.

+#### Code refactoring
+This denotes to process of taking existing code (i.e. a function) and restructuring it w/o changing the external behaviour.
+This is usually achieved by moving parts of the code to a function or method.
+Generally this process leads to code that is better readable and reduces complexity.
+In the context of test-driven development this additiaonlly leads to tests with less dependencies, since each "sub-functon" can be tested (or more importantly mocked) on it own.

 ## Writing your first test
 Let's start with testing the built-in `sum` function.
 The obvious unit-test for the sum function is, if the sum works correction when passing a list of values (that python can add).
 Let's create a file [`firstTest.py`](../examples/ch1/firstTest.py):